nicosieber/PhotonPairLab/README.md

 # PhotonPairLab
 ## Description
-Object oriented implementation of the simulation of joint spectral amplitudes and other related properties for SPDC.
+Object oriented implementation of the simulation of joint spectral amplitudes and other properties related to SPDC.

 ## References for ...
 ...
 Sellmeier coefficients and temperature corrections